Kidney Pain: 8 Causes, How to Treat & What it Feels Like

 Kidney pain during pregnancy

 Kidney pain during pregnancy is generally caused by spinal changes from weight changes in the abdomen.
 Rarely is pain related to renal issues, but if there is one present, symptoms like pain with urination will occur.
-You should see your obstetrician if you have any additional symptoms to identify the underlying problem and prevent complications.
+You should see your OB if you have any additional symptoms to identify the underlying problem and prevent complications.

 To relieve pain, you can place a hot water compress in the affected region and rest in a comfortable position with your feet elevated.
 This position can relieve back pain and reduce swelling in the feet.